-Conclusion and implications.
-To summarize, both proficiency groups (intermediate and advanced/ superior) showed that the connection between the language proficiency and a choice of a narrative or narration strategies has a reverse corellation not a linear one as I had expected.
-Considering the universality of story telling, I expected that the more proficient candidates would not loose a chance to tell their stories taking into account that fact that they are not strained by the language means.
-I anticipated also that the less proficient interviewees would not choose to tell their stories due to the obvious problems with linguistic expression.
-However, the study showed the results that go counter to my expectations.
+Discourse analysis of narratives in both proficiency groups (intermediate and advanced/ superior) showed that the connection between the language proficiency and a choice of a narrative or narration strategies has a reverse correlation not a linear one as I had expected.
+Considering the universality of story- telling, I expected that the more proficient candidates would tell their stories, since their level of proficiency allowed them to do so.
+I anticipated also that the less proficient interviewees would not choose to tell their stories due to the obvious problems with language proficiency.
+However, the study showed the unexpected results that go counter to my expectations.
 The lower levels of proficiency candidates in both groups chose a strategy to tell a story, to frame their response to the unforgettable experience question as a speech act of relating a personal experience narrative.
 The candidates with higher levels of proficiency chose to frame their responses as addressing the tested language functions of description and narration.
-Both strategies are chosen by the candidates as the optimal strategies for their level of oral language proficiency.
-Apparently, it is easier to tell a sory due to its universality than to describe in L2.
-The lower level testees use this knowledge as a compensation strategy, the higher ones as an efficiency strategy.
+Both strategies are chosen by the candidates as the optimal ones for their level of oral language proficiency.
+Apparently, it is easier to tell a story due to its universality than to describe in L2.

+The lower level candidates use this knowledge as a compensation strategy, the higher ones as an efficiency strategy.

 The study has important implications for the methodology of L2 teaching and testing.
-Thus, such a non-linear correlation between the level of proficiency of the testee and his/her pragmatic and linguistic competence in a second language to frame the answers as speech acts, suggest that second language instructors should teach their students speech act theory and a theory of a narrative structure (Abstract, Orientation, Complicating Action, Evaluation, Coda) in L2 classes that will be helpful for the students during their language learning and testing.
-Besides telling personal stories in an English class is fun, enjoyable and rewarding.
+The second language instructors should directly teach their students speech act theory and a theory of a narrative structure (Abstract, Orientation, Complicating Action, Evaluation, Coda) in L2 classes that will be helpful for the students during their language learning and testing.